Callix Crabbe: Awards

 In 2004, while playing for the High Desert Mavericks, he was named the best defensive second baseman in the California League.

 In 2007, while playing for the Nashville Sounds, he was named the Applebee's "Home Team Hero of the Year."
 The award recognizes players for their participation in community outreach during the season.

-Personal
+Personal life

-He resides in Tampa, Florida, with his wife, Amanda, and two children, Calyx and Alana.
+Crabbe resides in Tampa, Florida, with his wife, Amanda, and two children, Calyx and Alana.

+Due to a printing error, Carlos Guevara appeared on one of Crabbe's baseball cards.